-This rolling series explores African ontologies and spiritualities, showcasing their timelessness through a futurist lens.
-Intersecting nature and technology, the ‘Guardians’ series venerates African feminine deities, immortalizing engagement with ancient traditions that challenge patriarchy, gender constructs, and the policing of women’s bodies.
+This rolling series explores the timelessness of African ontologies and spirituality, by intersecting nature and technology.
+It venerates African feminine deities, immortalising engagement with ancient traditions that challenge patriarchal constructs and the policing of marginalised bodies.

-By incorporating historical images, ‘Guardians’ further questions the context and gaze of image-making in colonial Africa, offering an alternate reality.
-Africans were often captured as disengaged subjects, likened to statues, printed on postcards and sent back to Europe to serve as memorabilia of the Empire.
-Now using digital collage to ‘breathe life’ into these images, the series seeks to dispel colonial narratives, reclaim and reimagine ‘pan-African ancient futures’.
-It shifts the gaze from ‘othering’ to envisioning identities rooted in shared histories and dreams.
-This aims to contribute to the discourse and visual culture that emerged in post-colonial Africa, where imagery became an instrument of agency and self-determination, reflecting the lived experiences, metaphysics, and imaginations of African people.
+By incorporating archival images, ‘Guardians’ further questions the context and gaze of image-making in Africa across space and time.
+Colonial images often aimed to capture Africans as disengaged subjects, likened to statues, printed on postcards and sent off to Europe as memorabilia of Empire.
+Now using digital collage to ‘reactivate’ these images with the guidance and teachings from our storytelling traditions, the series seeks to dispel imposed narratives, examine acts of refusal, and creative alternative worlds beyond these confines.
+It envisions identities rooted in shared spiritual histories.
+This is in dialogue with postcolonial visual culture, where the camera became an instrument of agency and self-determination, reflecting the lived experiences and decolonised imaginations of African people.